loveteshchandra/kafka-lens/README.md

 ### Prerequisites

 - Python 3.7 or higher
-- Access to a Kafka cluster (local, cloud, or Amazon MSK)
+- Access to a Kafka cluster (local or cloud-managed)

 ### Quick Install